 Rose geranium floral water made up my water phase and I paired it with cocoa butter and a blend of rose geranium + English rose fragrance(allergy free) to finish it off.
 It smells like a fresh cut rose flowers.

-The colour is from the miracle that is Alkanet roots.
-Also known as Ratanjot, Its an ancient Ayurvedic herb.
 It is a natural red dye that does not dissolve in water but can be used to infuse oils.

 Alkanet root, helps with skin issues like eczema and ring worm and also has anti ageing properties.
 It relives itching and skin rashes, It can also be used in skin cleansing products.